IMMM-SFA/tell/docs/source/user_guide.rst

 loads to where they would occur spatially within a grid operations model.
 The output of **tell** is a series of hourly projections of future electricity demand at the county-, state-, and BA-scale that are conceptually and quantitatively consistent with one another.

+**tell** was designed to work using data from 54 BAs the U.S. and in conjunction with the GCAM-USA model.
+Thus it is not immediately extensible to other countries (e.g., in Europe).
+However, the fundamental modeling approach based on MLP models trained on historical loads and meteorology data could easily be adapted to work in other regions with sufficient data.

 How It Works
 ------------